PiETLab/SCALP/README.md

   * `mv Treasure-Box-Braille-Apps/Enamel Enamel`
   * `cd Enamel && mkdir USBBuffer`
   * `java -Dpi4j.linking=dynamic -jar Enamel.jar START_FACTORY FactoryScenarios/`
-    * The `-Dpi4j.linking=dynamic` is being used because the pi4j in use is deprecated
+    * The `-Dpi4j.linking=dynamic` is necessary because the pi4j version in use is deprecated
       * Readme more about it [here](https://www.raspberrypi.org/forums/viewtopic.php?t=182191)
     * Remember to connect the necessary hardware to supply input to the program
         * More information [here](https://github.com/PiETLab/EnamelOpenSCADModels)